golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 ---

 ## Some Alternate Workflows

+Vpype is an extremely powerful tool for SVG manipulation, but there are several alternative workflows, especially if you need real-time control of the HP74785a or if you prefer to work in Java or C++.

 * Processing can be used to directly control the HP7475A by sending HPGL commands over the serial port, effectively unifying steps 1,2,3 above.
 This also allows for the possibility of interactive (real-time) control.
 An example of this is [here](https://github.com/tobiastoft/SymbolicDisarray/blob/master/SymbolicDisarray.pde) and discussed at length [here](https://medium.com/quarterstudio/an-intro-to-pen-plotters-29b6bd4327ba).
 * Nick Hardeman's [ofxHPGL](https://github.com/NickHardeman/ofxHPGL) is an openFrameworks (C++) addon which can generate and/or load SVGs, and control the HP7475a directly (unifying steps 1,2,3 above).
 It can even allow for interactive real-time control of the HP7475A plotter.